lazywhite/python/framework/OpenERP/note.md

 5. an OE "Resource" can be converted magically into a nice Python object using the "browse" class method

-## ORM
+## Object Attributes
 data model is described and manipulated through Python classes and objects

-## Object Attributes
 ### Object definition
 ```
 class name_of_the_object(osv.osv):